Esri/WAB-Image-Services-Widgets/README.md

 *	Display current date of primary and secondary layer (ISPrimaryAcquisitionDate,ISSecondaryAcquisitionDate)

 Theme:
-* 	Use the foldable wrapper theme to size the widgets and remove unwanted â€˜whiteâ€™ space.
+* 	Use the foldable wrapper theme to size the widgets and remove unwanted ‘white’ space.
 ## Instructions

 1. Download and unzip the .zip file.